Accessing regulatory fee information

 When regulatory fees are applied to products in a transaction, you can access both aggregated and product-level information on these fees.
 This allows you to provide customers transparency into the transaction's fee types, their costs, and which products the fees apply to.

-attribute.
-This attribute is contained in the Checkout, Order, and Invoice resources.
+attribute for transactions with one or more assessed regulatory fees.
+This attribute is contained in the , , and resources.
 The totalFees

 value does not include taxes assessed on a transaction's regulatory fees.
 Instead, fee taxes are rolled up into the totalTax